-For the couple, farming has been a part of their life from day one.
+For both of us, farming has been a part of our life from day one.
 Hayden grew up right here in Meppen on a hog and grain farm, while Taylor was raised in the little town of Windsor, Illinois on a cattle and grain farm.
-Farming has been in their families for generations, so the decision to start their own farm was met with little hesitation.
+Farming has been in our families for generations, so the decision to start our own farm was met with little hesitation.

 Part of this flower farming journey has led us to other farm endeavors, which include our goal of operating a self-sustaining homestead.
 We’ve added chickens, Irish Dexter cattle, a high tunnel, and a few more acres since we began in 2019, and we are excited to hopefully one day provide the fruits of our homestead with our community.